 You can enjoy a variety of boating opportunities within Fire Island National Seashore.
-Motorboats and sailboats are common summer adornments on the Great South Bay.
-Canoes and kayaks are less common, but may be safely used close to the shoreline.
+Motorboats, sailboats, and kayaks are common summer adornments on the Great South Bay.

-The use of personal watercraft (PWCs)—also known as "Jet Skis"—is restricted within the boundaries of Fire Island.
-PWCs not allowed near the shoreline or in channels leading to any park facilities or marinas.
+However, the use of personal watercrafts (PWCs)—also known as "Jet Skis"—is restricted within the boundaries of Fire Island.
+PWCs are not allowed near the shoreline or in channels leading to any park facilities or marinas.
 PWCs may only be operated in the channels to specific Fire Island communities.
 Find more information on operating a PWC.

-Boaters may stay overnight at the Watch Hill or Sailors Haven marina, operated within Fire Island National Seashore by Fire Island Concessions, LLC.
+Boaters may stay overnight at the Watch Hill or Sailors Haven marina.
 Both electric and non-electric sites are available, and rates vary by size of vessel.
-Amenities at each site include limited food service (full-service restaurant at Watch Hill open on weekends), showers (no hot water), ranger-guided interpretive programs and a lifeguarded beach during the summer.
-There is a 14-day limit of stay at National Park Service marinas.
+Amenities at each site include limited food service, showers (no hot water), ranger-guided interpretive programs, and a lifeguarded beach during the summer.

 Most boaters stay for the day, with a few overnight boats at anchor.
-There are seasonal restrooms, a few picnic tables, and weekend lifeguards at Barrett Beach, but no other amenities.
+There are seasonal restrooms and a few picnic tables, but no other amenities.